 The Board's collaborative technical teams, or "Working Groups", continue to harness the exceptional dedication and knowledge of the local stewardship community, in partnership with First Nations, government agencies or other expertise.
-These groups exist to pursue seven aspirational "targets for watershed health" (see Appendix xx) that were derived from the Cowichan Basin Water Management Plan (2007) and address challenges with environmental flows, water quality, estuarine and riparian health, sustainable fish stocks, water conservation, and increased community watershed knowledge.
-Five year goals, with milestones, are described for each target in Appendix XX.
+These groups exist to pursue seven aspirational "targets for watershed health" (see Appendix C) that were derived from the Cowichan Basin Water Management Plan (2007).
+The targets address challenges with environmental flows, water quality, estuarine and riparian health, sustainable fish stocks, water conservation, and increased community watershed knowledge.
 Throughout 2020, the working groups reviewed progress on these targets, and updated targets are anticipated in 2021.
+In addition, a partnership with the Cowichan Valley Arts Council will support area artists to promote the targets through their works this year.